Nasdaq, S&P 500 Seeing Further Upside But Dow Giving Back Ground

+The advance by the tech-heavy Nasdaq, which has reached its best intraday level in well over two months, partly reflects a sharp increase by shares of Broadcom (AVGO).

+Broadcom is surging by 2.9 percent after the chip maker announced a multi-year, multi-generation strategic partnership to support Meta's (META) rapidly scaling artificial intelligence compute infrastructure.

-The pullback by the Dow partly reflects a slump by shares of Salesforce (CRM), with the cloud-based software company tumbling by 3.1 percent.
+Meanwhile, the pullback by the Dow partly reflects a steep decline by shares of Caterpillar (CAT), with the construction equipment maker tumbling by 3.6 percent.

-Dow components Nike (NKE), Verizon (VZ) and Walmart (WMT) are also showing notable moves to the downside.

-Meanwhile, the Nasdaq and the S&P 500 have reached their best intraday levels in over a month amid ongoing optimism that the fragile ceasefire in the Middle East will hold.
+Traders may be reluctant to make more significant moves following the two-day surge seen to start the week.

+Uncertainty about the conflict in the Middle East may also be keeping some traders on the sidelines as they await additional details about another round of peace talks between the U.S. and Iran.

 Sector News

-Semiconductor stocks are extending the strong upward move seen over the past several sessions, driving the Philadelphia Semiconductor Index up by 2.8 percent to a record closing high.
+Software stocks have shown a substantial move to the upside on the day, with the Dow Jones U.S. Software Index surging by 3.8 percent.

-Considerable strength is also visible among computer hardware stocks, as reflected by the 1.2 percent gain being posted by the NYSE Arca Computer Hardware Index.
+Notable strength is also visible among brokerage stocks, as reflected by the 1.6 percent gain being posted by the NYSE Arca Broker/Dealer Index.

-Steel and gold stocks are also seeing notable strength, while software stocks are extending yesterday's slump, dragging the Dow Jones U.S. Software Index down by 1.5 percent.
+On the other hand, gold stocks have moved sharply lower amid a decrease by the price of the precious metal, dragging the NYSE Arca Gold Bugs Index down by 2.8 percent.

+Transportation, housing and pharmaceutical stocks are also seeing considerable weakness, limiting the upside for the broader markets.

 Other Markets

-In overseas trading, stock markets across the Asia-Pacific region moved mostly higher during trading on Friday.
-Japan's Nikkei 225 Index jumped by 1.8 percent, while China's Shanghai Composite Index increased by 0.5 percent.
+In overseas trading, stock markets across the Asia-Pacific region moved mostly higher during trading on Wednesday.
+Japan's Nikkei 225 Index climbed by 0.4 percent, while Hong Kong's Hang Seng Index rose by 0.3 percent.

-The major European markets have also moved to the upside on the day.
-While the German DAX Index is up by 0.4 percent, the French CAC 40 Index is up by 0.3 percent and the U.K.'s FTSE 100 Index is up by 0.1 percent.
+Meanwhile, the major European markets are turning in a mixed performance on the day.
+While the German DAX Index is up by 0.2 percent, the U.K.'s FTSE 100 Index is down by 0.3 percent and the French CAC 40 Index is down by 0.7 percent.

-In the bond market, treasuries have moved modestly lower over the course of the session.
-As a result, the yield on the benchmark ten-year note, which moves opposite of its price, is up by 1.6 basis points at 4.309 percent.
+In the bond market, treasuries are giving back ground after moving higher over the two previous sessions.
+Subsequently, the yield on the benchmark ten-year note, which moves opposite of its price, is up by 2.3 basis points at 4.279 percent.

 Copyright(c) 2026 RTTNews.com.
 All Rights Reserved